- Meet Our Staff

 Phone: 04 380 7582

 Seamus Flood is Assistant Principal of Middle School since early 2014.
 He has special responsibilities at Years 7 and 8 and teaches Mathematics, Sports and Science.
-Prior to joining Scots College Seamus was Head of Boarding and PE at a preparatory school in England for 5 years.
+Prior to joining Scots College Seamus was Head of Boarding and PE at a junior school in England for 5 years.
 Previous to this he was Year 10 Dean at St Patrick’s College, Kilbirnie.

 His experience in sport and pastoral care see him as the chairman of the College Basketball club and in an important role for the transitioning of students into the Middle School.